Kuhlen/wbs_desktop_flutter/README.md

 ## Build

-If you want to build this project, you can use this command.
+If you wish to build this project, use the following command:

 ```bash
 flutter build windows
 ```

+Feel free to explore and modify the code based on your requirements.